Explore our Educational Biofilm Resources

 Biofilm Brainhub

 The Biofilm Brainhub is a biofilm knowledge website, built in partnership with the Quadram Institute.
-The website has been built with the support of the wider research community and features information on biofilms for a wide range of publics, through multiple clickable layers of information.
+The website was built with the support of the research community and features information on biofilms for a wide range of public audiences.

 Biofilms Explainer

-Together with Microbiology Society we have put together an explanatory guide devoted to biofilms.
+Together with the Microbiology Society we have put together an explanatory guide devoted to biofilms.

 Biofilm Image Gallery